tessercat/daoistic-book/daodejing/48/english.md

-Practice every day and do more, follow the way every day and do less.
+Study every day and get better, follow the way every day and get worse.

-Do less and less
+Get worse and worse
 till you end up doing nothing, doing nothing, but nothing's left undone.